Bureau Veritas

 Bureau Veritas is a French company specialized in testing, inspection and certification founded in 1828.
-It operates in a variety of sectors, including building and infrastructure (27% of revenue), agri-food and commodities (23% of revenue), marine and offshore (7% of revenue), industry (22% of revenue), certification (7% of revenue) and consumer products (14% of revenue).
+It operates in a variety of sectors, including building and infrastructure (27% of revenue), agri-food and commodities (23% of revenue), marine and offshore (7% of revenue), industry (22% of revenue), certification (7% of revenue), consumer products (14% of revenue), and education.

-Bureau Veritas is present in 140 countries through a network of over 1,500 offices and laboratories, and 82,000 employees.
-Bureau Veritas generated €4.8 billion in revenue in 2021.
-Hinda Gharbi has been the Deputy CEO of Bureau Veritas since January 2023.
+Bureau Veritas is present in 140 countries through a network of over 1,500 offices and laboratories, and 79,000 employees.
+Bureau Veritas generated $6.34 billion in revenue in 2024.
+Hinda Gharbi has been CEO of Bureau Veritas since June 2023.
+As of close of trade December 20th 2024, Bureau Veritas is a member of the CAC 40.

 History

 1828: Origins

 Bureau Veritas was founded in Antwerp, Belgium, in 1828.
 Originally called the Bureau de renseignements pour les assurances maritimes (Information Office for Maritime Insurance), its mission was to "establish the truth and expose without apprehension or favoritism".
 Bureau Veritas provided insurers with information that enabled them to assess the reliability of ships and equipment, and to ensure the protection of people and property.
 A year after its founding, the company adopted the name "Bureau Veritas" on 28 May 1829.
 In July 1833, the headquarters moved to Paris.